jviau/dotnet-worker-layout/Overview.md

 - Deprecate `Microsoft.Azure.Functions.Worker.Extensions.Storage` meta-package?
 Customers can import Blob and Queues independently.
 This aligns with track 2 SDKs.
 - ApplicationInsights move to `src/extensions/ApplicationInsights` this is an optional "extension" package after all.
   - This sets a precedence of packages in `extensions` without `.Extensions.` in name.
 Concerns?

+## Plan

+The plan to roll this out over time is to first start with analyzers in the dotnet worker repo, because this is the most impactful to day-to-day engineering.
+It will be better to get this in now rather than later.
+After that, we will create the engineering repo next.
+We will then add features to engineering repo over time, onboarding the dotnet worker repo to them as they are ready.
+A lot of the work can be done in parallel, where we can first introduce it to the dotnet worker repo, validate it, then port it to engineering repo.

+### Engineering repo

+This engineering repo will produce nuget packages which are published to our ADO feed only.

+1. Analyzer targets & editorconfig enforcement
+2. Helper targets: `InternalsVisibleTo`, `SharedReferences`, `Traversal`, `Test`, `Release`

+#### Editorconfig from package

+Delivering an editor config from a package is not effective, as it will only apply to msbuild files.
+Instead, we have two options:

+1. Just trust each repo to manually include the editorconfig
+2. Manually include editorconfig, but also write a task which validates it is 'up-to-date'.
+   1. Should we include a tool which updates it for us?
+Update it as part of the build?

+#### MSBuild targets

+Introduce common msbuild props/targets to engineering repo: `InternalsVisibleTo`, `SharedReferences`, `Traversal`, `Test`, `Release`.
+This will also package up all supporting files.

+### Dotnet worker repo

+The below work can be done in parallel with the engineering repo, or is dependent on the engineering repo work.

+- Introduce new analyzers and editorconfig
+  - Will be manually kept in sync with engineering repo until engineering repo enforces this.
+- Add `global.json` to pin SDK version
+- Add `Directory.Build` files to extract common analyzer-related targets
+- Fix / suppress warnings as appropriate
+- Restructure repo
+- Refactor unit tests to per-project style and using skippable attribute as necessary.

+# TODO

+- [x] investigate spelling enforcement
+  - No official CI solution.
+May be able to write our own analyzer via [cspell](https://cspell.org/).
+  - Visual Studio preview has a [spell checker](https://devblogs.microsoft.com/visualstudio/visual-studio-spell-checker-preview-now-available/) as of January 2023.
+- [x] Add enforcement for unit test project per source project
+  - Can be done via a build target.
+Searches passed on folder convention, errors if a matching `.Test.csproj` is not found.
+- [x] Can release notes changes be enforced?
+  - Could write a task which uses `git` to look for at least 1 commit which edits an appropriate `release_notes.md` in the scope of the PR.
+  - Can have a suppression convention: pushing an empty commit with a specific name to suppress task.
+- [ ] Automating release, look at what host does
+- [x] Plan for how to do this in phases
+- [x] Plan for breaking this into a engineering repo